fosslinux/live-bootstrap/README.rst

       a hard drive.
 This is currently hardcoded as sda.
 You also need to put ``sysc/tmp/disk.img`` onto your sda on the bootstrapping machine.
+   c.
+Alternatively, do not use python at all, see "Python-less build"
+      below.

 5. Wait.
 6. If you can, observe the many binaries in ``/usr/bin``!
 When the bootstrap is completed ``bash`` is launched providing a shell to explore the system.

 Background
 ----------